slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 ## Delivering data

-Along with getting new events from the sources, Event Bus delivers a data stream to all consumers (destinations) simultaneously, subscribed to the current job.
+Along with getting new events from the sources, Event Hub delivers a data stream to all consumers (destinations) simultaneously, subscribed to the current job.
 DBConvert Stream can write continuously to either MySQL or Postgres target databases.

 ### Horizontal Scaling of services.